mandres2/mandres2/README.md

 - 👋 Hi, I’m @mandres2
-- 👀 I’m interested in: Data Science, Machine Learning, and Cloud Functions
+- 👀 I’m interested in: Data Science, Cybersecurity, and Cloud Functions
 - 🌱 I’m currently learning: AWS Cloud Foundations and Cloud Architecture
 - 💞️ I’m looking to collaborate on: any python project or any MERN projects
 - 📫 How to reach me: limbo.linux.dev@gmail.com